Golf Tutorials

 Reason #2: An Early Release of the Wrists (Casting)

-This is maybe the most frequent fault I see in amateurs who struggle with fat and thin shots.
-“Casting” or an "early release" means you’re un-hinging your wrists way too early in the downswing, right from the top.
-Think of it like throwing a fishing line - that whip happens at the very start of the forward motion.
+This is perhaps the most frequent fault in amateurs who struggle with fat and thin shots.
+“Casting” or an "early release" means you’re un-hinging your wrists too early in the downswing, right from the top.
+Think of it like throwing a fishing line - that whip happens at the start of the forward motion.

 In a powerful, efficient golf swing, you want to maintain the angle you created in your wrists at the top of the backswing for as long as possible.
-This stored angle is called "lag," and it's a huge source of our power and speed.
-Releasing it early doesn't just cut down your potential, it also widens your your swing arc earlier.
-And if the arc comes down to a large or wider 'swoop", it is 'bigger...' this will mean it also can hit my back right before the ball goes flying away without it's own wings.
+This stored angle is called "lag," and it's a huge source of power and speed.
+Releasing it early doesn't just cut down your potential, it also widens your swing arc prematurely, resulting in a less effective strike.

 The Fix: The "Pump" Drill